smallwat3r/shhh/readme.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;
 ```

-We need to make sure the `event_scheduler` in MySql is activated to schedule database clean-ups (in order to remove the records that has expired).
+In MySQL run the following to activate the `event_scheduler`.
+We need to make sure the `event_scheduler` is activated to schedule database clean-ups (in order to remove the records that has expired).

-In MySQL run the following to activate the `event_scheduler`

 ```sql
 SET GLOBAL event_scheduler = ON;
 ```

 Then we need to schedule a run at least every 2 hours to remove our expired records.

 ```sql
 CREATE EVENT AutoDeleteExpiredRecords
 ON SCHEDULE